mkmasudrana806/product-management-backend/README.md

 ## Description

-This is a product management application that allows users to create orders and manage product inventory.
+This is a product management application that allows users to create product and orders and manage product inventory.
 It uses Node.js, Express, MongoDB, Mongoose, and TypeScript.

 ## Prerequisites